Canon G1 X Mark II vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the G1X Mark II and the HX400V are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Sony HX400V?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.